clojusc/ltest/README.md

 [![][screen1-thumb]][screen1]

+Note that this includes, in order:
+* summary results
+* failure listings
+* error listings

 ### Running One Test

-A Similar approach with analagous reporting is available for running single
+A similar approach with analagous reporting is available for running single tests, but instead of a namespace, a namespace-qualified test function (as var) is passed:
-tests:

 ```clj
 (ltest/run-test #'ltest.group1.samples.sample2/multiple-pass-test)